If you have answered yes to all of these questions, the

 The Clean Energy Regulator recommends making yourself familiar with proposed method variations relevant to your project should they arise, and how any changes between the original method and the varied method may affect your project plan.

-You must read and understand the method and other legislative requirements to conduct the Emissions Reduction Fund project and earn Australian carbon credit units (ACCUs).
+You must read and understand the method and other legislative requirements to conduct a reforestation and afforestation project and earn Australian carbon credit units (ACCUs).
 This includes:

 general eligibility requirements in the Act which include: